yorkulibraries/islandora_transcript/README.md

 ## Introduction

 Allows for viewing the TRANSCRIPT datastream of an object, if it exists, in a tab.
-The TRANSCRIPT datastream should be a text file, and it will preserve line breaks of that text file on rendering.
+The TRANSCRIPT datastream should be a text file, and it will formatting of that text file on rendering.

 Example: https://digital.library.yorku.ca/yul-307926/letter-mrs-stepler-gordon-stepler-august-23-1916/transcript